How to Expand Your Business Globally: Tips From the Experts

 Imagine this scenario: It has been three years since you launched that killer product in the US.
 You’ve experienced exponential growth in sales.
-Your market research shows that demand for your product is strong in EU and ASEAN countries, and you consider expanding globally.
+Your market research shows that demand for your product is strong in EU and ASEAN countries.
+With that, you decide to expand your business globally.

-Make Sure You Understand Challenges Associated with Expanding Globally
+Make Sure You Understand The Challenges To Expand Your Business Globally

 Before you hop on a plane to London and Singapore to start looking for office space, evaluate and understand challenges associated with expanding globally.
 The main challenges associated with global expansion include the following:

 - Establish a foreign entity to conduct your operations;

 - Hiring employees in foreign countries create immigration and other compliance issues;

 - Payroll processing brings complex national, provincial and local employment tax issues;